kannanjayachandran/Wafers-Fault-Detection/README.md

 ### 1. Problem Definition

 >The inputs of various sensors for different wafers have been provided.
 The task is to build a machine learning model that can predict whether the wafer is faulty or not and thus identify the wafers that need to be sent to the rework process.
+The end user require a web interface from which they could upload the sensor data and get the predictions.
+End user is not resposible for maintaining or retraining of the model.

 ### 2. Data